 - of up to 2 subframes, if the activated SCell is in the same band as any of the FDD SCells being activated or deactivated and the activated SCell is not configured with the MBSFN subframes.

 - of up to 5 subframes, otherwise.

+7.8.2.16a Interruptions at SCell hibernation